Christian Apologetics Through the Lens of

 The Cost of Belief in Christ ALONE

-The entire doctrinal superstructures of both Mormons and Jehovah's Witnesses are based on one basic premise.
+The doctrinal structures of both Mormons and Jehovah's Witnesses are based on the premise that "real" Christianity died out after the first 2 to 3 centuries.
 Without this pretext, neither organization could doctrinally exist.
 The official assertion for both organizations goes something like this:

 These dissenters and non-conformist groups are WITHOUT PARALLEL in all of world history in their record of faith while being subjected unspeakable tortures.
-It should not be surprising to learn that the Lord entrusted his WORD to these often overlooked peoples.
-Over 99% of all known ancient New Testament Manuscripts were copied by these individuals and they were handed down generation after generation, eventually making their way into the hands of politically connected Reformers.
-MANY groups in the past and present have been neither Catholic nor Protestant, just Christian.
+These groups were aligned with politically connected Reformers in the 16th century for a brief period.
+The point is that MANY groups in the past and present have been neither Roman Catholic nor Protestant, just Christian.

-Neither the Catholic Church, the Watchtower Governing Body nor the Mormon Priesthood wants this record of faith in Christ alone to be told because it undermines their institutional idolatry and self-worship.
+Neither the Watchtower Governing Body nor the Mormon Priesthood wants this record of faith in Christ alone to be told because it undermines their mediator-like governance.

-The doctrine of a defeated church is falsified by the voices of millions of martyred believers as well as the Lord Jesus Chirist himself:
+The doctrine of a defeated church is falsified by the voices of millions of martyred believers as well as the Lord Jesus Christ himself when he said,

 ... "and, lo, I am with you alway, even unto the end of the world."
 Mt.
 28: 20b